DynastyElvis/Ghanian-day-names--WK-2-IP/README.md

 [Go Back to the top](#Ghanian-day-names--WK-2-IP)
 ## Description
 The Akan people of Ghana frequently name their children after the day of the week they were born and the order in which they were born.
-These "day names" have further meanings concerning the soul and character of the person
+These "day names" have further meanings concerning the soul and character of the person.
+Hence, A Web program that takes a user's birthdate and determines the day of the week on which they were born, then generates their Akan Name based on their gender.

 ## Screenshot
 <img src="https://github.com/DynastyElvis/Ghanian-day-names--WK-2-IP/blob/main/images/Screenshot%20from%202022-03-07%2000-08-51.png" width="800px" height="400px">